-At the conclusion of all Qualification Matches, the teams will be ranked from first through last on the basis of their total Qualifying Points (QPs).
-If multiple teams have the same QP total, then teams will be ranked on the basis of their total Ranking Points (RPs).
-If multiple teams have the same RP total as well, then teams will be ranked on the basis of their highest match score.
-If still tied, the next highest match score will be used until the tie is broken.
-In the unlikely event that there is still a tie based on identical match scores, then the teams will be ranked by a random electronic draw.
+At the conclusion of all Qualification Matches, the teams are ranked from first through last on the basis of their total Qualifying Points (QPs).
+If multiple teams have the same QP total, then teams are ranked on the basis of their total Ranking Points (RPs).
+If multiple teams have the same RP total as well, then teams are ranked on the basis of their highest match score.
+If still tied, the next highest match score is used until the tie is broken.
+In the unlikely event that there is still a tie based on identical match scores, then the teams are ranked by a random electronic draw.

-2.6.8 Alliance Selection
+3.6.8 Alliance Selection

-The number of teams in the Elimination Matches will be based on the number of teams in the tournament.
-If there are 21 or more teams in the tournament, the Elimination Matches will consist of alliances of 3 teams each.
-If there are 20 teams or less, then the alliances will consist of 2 teams each.
-There will be a total of four (4) alliances that will compete in the Elimination Bracket.
+The number of teams in the Elimination Matches is based on the number of teams in the tournament.
+If there are 21 or more teams in the tournament, the Elimination Matches consist of alliances of 3 teams each.
+If there are 20 teams or less, then the alliances consist of 2 teams each.
+There are a total of four (4) alliances that will compete in the Elimination Bracket.

-The alliance selection process will consist of a number of rounds of selections, such that all alliance captains will form elimination match alliances consisting of the requisite number of teams.
-These alliances will participate in a ladder-type tournament to determine the event's Winning Alliance.
+The alliance selection process consists of a number of rounds of selections, such that all alliance captains form elimination match alliances consisting of the requisite number of teams.
+These alliances participate in a ladder-type tournament to determine the event's Winning Alliance.
 The alliance selection process is as follows:

-- Each team will choose one student to act as the team's representative.
+- Each team chooses one student to act as the team's representative.
 These representatives will proceed to the competition area at the designated time to represent their teams in the alliance selection.
-It is recommended that the representative also bring their robot to the competition area as teams making selections may not know team names or numbers, but do know what the robots look like. - In order of tournament ranking, the student representative of the highest ranked team not already in an alliance will be asked to step forward as the Alliance Captain to invite another available team to join their alliance. - A team is available if they are not already part of an alliance, or have not already declined an alliance invitation.
+It is recommended that the representative also bring their robot to the competition area as teams making selections may not know team names or numbers, but do know what the robots look like. - In order of tournament ranking, the student representative of the highest ranked team not already in an alliance is asked to step forward as the Alliance Captain to invite another available team to join their alliance. - A team is available if it is not already part of an alliance, or has not already declined an alliance invitation.
 If the team accepts, it is moved into that alliance.
-If a team declines, they CANNOT be invited into another alliance, but are still available to select their own alliance if the opportunity arises.
-If a team declines, the alliance captain from the inviting team must then extend an invitation to another team. - The process continues until all alliance captains have been designated and chosen one alliance partner. - If there are more than 20 teams, the same method is used for each alliance captain's second choice (the third member of the alliance) from highest seed to lowest seed (i.e. 1 -> 2 -> 3 -> 4).
-Any teams remaining after the lowest seeded captain makes their choice will not compete in the Elimination Matches.
+If a team declines, it CANNOT be invited into another alliance, but it is still available to select their own alliance if the opportunity arises.
+If a team declines, the alliance captain from the inviting team must then extend an invitation to another team. - The process continues until all alliance captains have been designated and chosen one alliance partner.

+If there are more than 20 teams, the same method is used for each alliance captain's second choice (the third member of the alliance) from highest seed to lowest seed (i.e. 1 -> 2 -> 3 -> 4).
+Any teams remaining after the lowest seeded captain makes their choice do not compete in the Elimination Matches.

-2.6.9 Elimination Matches
+3.6.9 Elimination Matches

 The Elimination Matches are very exciting.
-This is when the alliances determine who will be the Champion of the event.
-The matches are played in a seeded ladder format where the top seed goes up against the lowest seed, 2nd best seed vs. the 2nd lowest seed, and so on.
+This is when the alliances determine who is the Champion of the event.
+The matches are played in a seeded format where the top seed goes up against the 4th seed, and the number 2 seed goes up against the 3rd seed.

 In the elimination matches, teams do not get qualifying points; they get a win, loss or tie.
-Within each bracket of the elimination, matches will be played to determine which alliance advances.
+Within each bracket of the elimination, matches are played to determine which alliance advances.
 The advancing alliance is the first one to win two matches.
-Any tied matches will be replayed until one alliance has two wins, and advances.
+Any tied matches are replayed until one alliance has two wins and advances.
 An example tournament bracket appears here: